iman

 command of the internal coordinate menu described earlier, if internal

 coordinates has been defined.
-Another option is to select m
+Another option is to select m in

 the geometry main menu which provides the following